source-hub-org/hirebot-ai-api/README.md

 # HireBot AI API

 The backend service of HireBot AI, responsible for generating, storing, and managing AI-powered technical interview quizzes for developer candidates.
-Built with Node.js, using Express for RESTful APIs and MongoDB for data storage.
+Built with Node.js, using Express for RESTful APIs, MongoDB for data storage, and Redis for job queue management.

 ## Features

 - Generate technical interview questions using Google's Gemini AI
 - Store and retrieve questions from MongoDB
+- Asynchronous question generation with Redis-based job queue
 - Manage interview topics through commands and API
 - RESTful API for quiz, topic, candidate, and submission management
 - Comprehensive validation and error handling